Preventing elder abuse

 Taking and withholding a pensioners South African Social Security Agency (SASSA) card without their consent is illegal.
 Loan sharks are known to take the cards and give pensioners loans with very high interest rates that are impossible to repay.
 Some companies prey on the elderly by illegally deducting money from their pension.
 You can report any suspected fraudulent activities regarding pensions or grants on SASSA's toll-free number 0800 60 10 11 or 0800 701 701.

 What are the signs of elder abuse?

 Signs of abuse may vary from physical, such as bruises, scratches, cuts, malnutrition, lack of medical care, and behavioural such as withdrawal, fear, and anxiety.

 An important indication of abuse is based on what an older person says.
-Claims of abuse or mistreatment should be investigated.
+Claims of abuse or mistreatment should be reported and investigated.

 A common form of elder abuse encountered by caregivers of older persons is self-neglect.
 When the person experiences physical or mental impairment or diminished capacity, they may no longer be able to care for themselves.
 Signs to look out for are: